 - Preseason Cuts: Ty Long

 After years of not finding a consistent kicker, the Chargers found their guy in the former Miami Hurricane.
 Badgley hit some clutch field goals last year and looks to be the kicker for the foreseeable future.
 Newsome is an undrafted rookie and will likely make the roster ahead of Long.
 Los Angeles recently released long time long snapper Mike Windt, who was with the team since 2010.
-Undrafted rookie Mazza looks to be the new lead man in that department, completing the trio of specialist.
+Undrafted rookie Mazza looks to be the new lead man in that department, completing the trio of specialists.

 With no major changes from the 2018 team, I still think the Los Angeles Chargers are a playoff team.
 It is still the Chiefs’ division in my opinion but if they do struggle, look for the Chargers to take advantage of that opportunity.